leggedrobotics/xpp/README.md

 A few examples for different robots are provided in the `xpp_examples` package.
 For starters, run

-    roslaunch xpp_examples hyq_ex.launch  // or monoped_ex_bag.launch, biped_ex.launch, quadrotor_ex.launch
+    roslaunch xpp_examples hyq_bag.launch  // or any other launch file in this package

 These scripts actually executes the following steps:

-1. Start the visualization nodes, launch rviz with the correct config and wait for robot messages using `roslaunch xpp_vis xpp_vis.launch`.
+1. Start the visualization nodes, launch rviz with the correct config and wait for robot messages using `roslaunch xpp_vis xpp.launch`.

 2. Now robot messages of type `xpp_msgs/RobotStateCartesian.msg` can be sent and visualized.
-Since we also want to display the URDF of a specific robot, the URDF file of the robot (e.g `monoped_description)/urdf/monoped.urdf` must be uploaded to the ROS parameter server.
+Since we also want to display the URDF of a specific robot, the URDF file of the robot (e.g `xpp_hyq/urdf/monoped.urdf` must be uploaded to the ROS parameter server.

 3. Next a node must be created that transforms `xpp_msgs/RobotStateJoints.msg` into rviz TFs.
 If we also want to display Cartesian messages `xpp_msgs/RobotStateCartesian.msg`, Inverse Kinematics are neccessary for the specific robots.

 4. Finally, motions plans must be published for the specific robots.
-Rosbags of sample motions plans can be found at `xpp_examples/bags/` and can be run using `rosbag play`.
+Rosbags of sample motions plans can be found at `xpp_examples/bags/` and can be run using `rosbag play [bagname]`.
 To see some examples of how to generate these bag files or messages, check out `xpp_examples/src/monoped_bag_builder.cc` and `xpp_examples/src/monoped_publisher.cc`.
+For a more sophisticated way we used to generate these bags files , see [towr].

 ## <img align="center" height="20" src="https://i.imgur.com/dHQx91Q.png"/> Citation